pola-rs/r-polars/README.md

   Install rust + set buildchain to nightly + 3rd party dependencies.
   See installation workflows/pkgdown.yaml for Windows, Linux and Mac.

- - install rust with rustup
+ - install rust with 'rustup', the cross-platform rust installer
+ - `rustup toolchain install nightly` #install nightly
- - `rustup default nightly`
+ - `rustup default nightly` #choose nightly
- - clone repo
+ - clone this repo
  - on Windows rtools42 must be in path

+ With repo as root dir:

+ - `source("./renv/activate.R")` # (likely automatically triggered by .Rprofile)
- - `source("./renv/activate.R")` to install and set up R packages (likely automatically triggered by .Rprofile)
+ - `renv::restore()` #  to install and set up R packages
- - `rextendr::document()` to compile rust code and quick build package
+ - `rextendr::document()` # to compile rust code and quick build package
  -  or `R CMD INSTALL --no-multiarch --with-keep.source rpolars` to build final package
  - `devtools::test()` to run all unit tests.